ViPeR5000/span/README.md

 ## Devices & Entities

-This integration will provide a device for your span panel.
+This integration will provide a device for your SPAN panel.
 This device will have entities for:

 - User Managed Circuits
   - On/Off Switch (user managed circuits)